What is Subcontracting?

 Be aware of the changes to your job role as a primary contractor:

 A significant amount of your time will now be spent on project management and client management roles.

 You'll need to keep your clients up to date on the progress, manage deadlines and handle any concerns or issues that may arise.
-Make sure that you take all of these into account when you provide a quote for the project.
+Make sure that you take all of these into account when you provide a self employed quote for the project.

 Sign a subcontractor agreement:

 A subcontractor agreement protects you from taking on liability for subcontractors you hire for your projects.

 The contract will vary depending on the nature of your self employment work agreement and industry, but should cover elements such as: